Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Okay, good.

-That's exactly the bottom line.
+That's exactly what's the bottom line.

 And Trump represents that.

-And therefore, you're not gonna abandon him.
+And therefore, you're not going to abandon him.

 Did you hear what she just said, folks?

-Trump could say he gets elected.
+Trump could, so he gets elected.

 He could actually do some things that make it worse for a while.

-That's okay too.
+That's okay, too.

 As long as it's not one of those, there's going to be tolerance and acceptance.

-But meanwhile, the political professionals are all analyzing this like uh gamblers analyze the point spread of a football game.
+But meanwhile, the political professionals are all analyzing this like gamblers analyze the point spread of a football game.

-Looking at the injury report, they get down deep in here and what this means, and every poll is analyzed like it's the last poll, and what does it mean?
+Looking at the injury report, they get down deep in here and what this means.

 This I have instinctively known since day one.

-Now all of these wizards of smart.
+Now all of these wizards of SMART.

-Well, I don't think it's good.
+Well, I think it's good.

-Look, I've taken break.
+Look, I've taken a break.

-Uh but Cheryl, I appreciate the call.
+But Cheryl, I appreciate the call.

 Very articulate.

-If you never get back in again, you can always count on the fact you did a bang up job here.
+If you never get back in again, you can always count on the fact you did a bang-up job here.

 You made the most of your one chance.